workshop-earth/3d-event-engine/README.md

 # Earth Science Playground

-Toys and tools to visualize seismology concepts and data.
+Tools to visualize seismology concepts and data.